ferd/pobox/README.md

   is set to `notify`.
 Having the buffer passive is desirable when you start it during an asynchronous `init` and do not want to receive notifications right away.
+- `Heir` The name or pid of a process that will take over the PO Box if the owner dies.
+You can use a local registered name such as an atom or you can also use `{global, Name}` and `{via, Module, Name}` if you wish.
+  If the Heir is a name the name is resolved as soon as the Owner dies.
+  A message will be sent to the heir to notify it of the transfer and the PO Box will be put into passive state.
+The format of this message should look like `{pobox_transfer, BoxPid, PreviousOwnerPid, HeirData, Reason}`.
+- `HeirData` is data that should be sent as part of the pobox_transfer message to the heir when the owner dies.

 The buffer can be made active by calling:

     pobox:active(BoxPid, FilterFun, FilterState)